Closed Form Word Embedding Alignment: EVALUATING ACCURACY OF VARIANTS

-\myParagraph{Comparison to baselines} Next, we do similarity tests to compare against alignment implementations of methods by Sahin \etal~\cite{Sahin} (LRA) and Bollegela \etal~\cite{Art1} (Affine Transformations).
+Next, we perform similarity tests to compare against alignment implementations of methods by Sahin \etal (2017)~\cite{Sahin} (LRA) and Bollegela \etal (2017)~\cite{Art1} (Affine Transformations).
 We reimplemented their algorithms, but did not spend significant time to optimize the parameters; recall our method requires no hyperparameters.
-We only used the top $n' = 10$K words for these transformations because these methods were much more time and memory intensive.
-We only computed similarities among pairs in the top $10$K words for fairness (about two-thirds), and did not perform analogy tests since fewer than one-third of analogies fully showed up in the top $10$K. Table \ref{tbl:baseline} shows results for aligning the \s{G(W)} and \s{G(CC42)} embeddings with these approaches.
-Our \AO-based approach does significantly better than Bollega \etal~\cite{Art1}'s Affine Transformations and generally better than Sahin \etal \cite{Sahin}'s LRA.
-Our advantage over LRA increases when aligning all $n=100$K words, which ran out of memory when using LRA, which requires an $n \times n$ dense matrix decomposition.
+We only used the top $n' = 10$K words for these transformations because these other methods were much more time and memory intensive.
+We only computed similarities among pairs in the top $10$K words for fairness (about two-thirds of the word pairs evaluated, so the scores do not match other tables), and did not perform analogy tests since fewer than one-third of analogies fully showed up in the top $10$K. Table \ref{tbl:baseline} shows results for aligning the \s{G(W)} and \s{G(CC42)} embeddings with these approaches.
+Our \AO-based approach does significantly better than Bollegela \etal's (2017)~\cite{Art1} Affine Transformations and generally better than Sahin \etal's (2017) \cite{Sahin} LRA.
+Our advantage over LRA increases when aligning all $n=100$K words; by comparison LRA ran out of memory since it requires an $n \times n$ dense matrix decomposition.